 The “drift along and hope for the best” approach appeals to many people because when things go wrong, they get to play the wonderful blame game.
 Nothing will ever be their fault because someone or something else will always get in their way.

 This is victim mentality.
-It is a seductive and easy to get into state.
+It is a seductive and easy state to get into.
 However, being a victim is the absolute best way I know to destroy self-confidence.
 I spent many years in full victim mode, and it sucked.
 When I finally stopped being a victim, my life turned around.